stefano-morano/RideSOS/README.md

 In this page you can see your already set-up profile and change informations whenever you need it.

 ### 🚨 Alarm
+When the app detect a crash, it will open a pop-up showing two button: `I'm not okay` or `I'm fine`.

+If you wait up to 20 seconds or you click on the `I'm not okay` button, the app will send the Emergency MQTT message.

+In the other case, the app will open the quiz pop-up, where you have to answers to your personal question.
+This service is meant to be sure that you has not a loss of consciusness.

+If the answer wrong or you press the `SOS` button, the app will send the Emergency MQTT message.

+In every pop-up there's also a `PHONE ICON` that calls automatically the 112.

+Every pop-up will be showned also if the phone is locked or you are using another application.

 ## Crash Detection Algorithm: